 That effort benefits all people in creative industries - such as filmmaking - globally.

-HKISA investigators work closely with law enforcement authorities to ensure that copyright is protected in Hong Kong and throughout Greater China.
-HKISA also works with the Motion Picture Association and other industry associations - for example, in the music, computer software and computer games industries - in an effort to stamp out piracy.
+IFACT investigators work closely with law enforcement authorities to ensure that copyright is protected in Hong Kong and throughout Greater China.
+IFACT also works with the Motion Picture Association and other industry associations - for example, in the music, computer software and computer games industries - in an effort to stamp out piracy.

-Government agencies, acting on information from HKISA and members of the public, are continually identifying and raiding manufactures and distributors of pirated movies across Hong Kong.
+Government agencies, acting on the information from IFACT and members of the public, are continually identifying and raiding manufactures and distributors of pirated movies across Hong Kong.

 Cinema employees also are becoming increasingly vigilant in looking out for people copying films in cinemas with camcorders.
-These offenders risk significant penalties, including equipment seizures and the laying of criminal charges by the C&E.
+These offenders risk significant penalties, including equipment seizures and the laying of criminal charges by Hong Kong Customs.

 The Hong Kong government has recently identified intellectual property theft as a serious crime, with additional resources expected to be allocated to cracking down on piracy.